-Outside the major urban centres, basic medical supplies are often in short supply.
+Outside the major urban centers, basic medical supplies are often in short supply.

-Most over-the-counter medications and prescription drugs are available in Romania but may be sold under different brand names.
-Travelers requiring regular medication should come supplied or ensure that in his/her prescription, the physician lists the generic medication required rather than simply prescribing a specific brand name.
+Most over-the-counter medications and prescription drugs are available in Romania, but may be sold under different brand names.
+Travelers requiring regular medication should come supplied or ensure that in your prescription, the physician lists the generic medication required, rather than simply prescribing a specific brand name.

 For critical medical emergencies in Romania, helicopter services are available.
-But, outside the major urban centres, response times for emergency services vary.
+But, outside the major urban centers, response times for emergency services vary.

-Rabies is common in Romania.
-Each year, 6,000 people are attacked by dogs.
-Although rabies is largely confined to rural areas, to avoid contamination, it is advisable to limit contact with dogs whether in the country or the city.
+Rabies is common in Romania, but not a major risk to travelers.
+Although rabies is largely confined to rural areas, to avoid contamination, it is safest to limit your contact with dogs whether you are in Romania's countryside or the cities.